 PLEASE NOTE: This site was recently transferred from one hosting company to another - the transfer resulted in many broken or missing links within the site, which I think I have now corrected.
 However, there is also an issue with charts and spreadsheets that may take a little longer to fix!
 Please let me know if you spot any problems, Sue.

 In November 2019, this website was accepted for inclusion in the British Library Archive ... which guarantees the site' availability long after I can no longer maintain it.

 My other genealogy websites:

-If you have come across this website because you are looking for information about the surnames ADAMTHWAITE or APPLEBY, or because you have an interest in families who lived in the parish of Ravenstonedale in Westmorland - you may like to visit one of my other websites:
+If you have come across this website because you are looking for information about the surname ADAMTHWAITE, or because you have an interest in families who lived in the parish of RAVENSTONEDALE in Westmorland - you may like to visit one of my other websites:

 RAVENSTONEDALE looking at the history of the old families who lived in this small parish in Westmorland (the original home of the Adamthwaites)

 History of MANOR VIEW, Finchley - a tiny One-place study undertaken whilst confined to the house during the Covid pandemic!
 (Note: the pages comprising this site are located within this Mastel Family site)

 de Morais Family History - this site attempts to explore the genealogy of our Brazilian daughter-in-law.
 The results are very limited, but it is proving a fascinating exercise